ongyx/tankobon/API.md

 - `url` - The chapter url.
 - `title` - The chapter name.
 - `volume` - The volume the chapter belongs to.
-- `lang` - The ISO 639-1 language code that this chapter was translated to.
+- `lang` - The RFC 5646 (IETF) language code that this chapter was translated to.
+  (i.e 'en' - English)
 - `pages` - A list of image urls to the chapter pages.
 - `other` - Miscellanious map of keys to values.
   May be used by parsers to store parser-specific info (keep state).